worksubmission/HiCert/README.md

   ```

-2. Then, generate and get the inference results of mutants in the dataset from the DL models.
+2. Then, generate and get the inference results of mutants (also the original sample) in the dataset from the DL models.

   ```python
 `python pc_certification.py --dataset gtsrb --model vit_base_patch16_224 --patch_size 32